MIAnalyzer/MIA/docs/source/training/nntraining.rst

 The **Deep Learning Architecture** and the **Model Backbone** are important choices that highly define training time and capacity.
 Each application uses individual models, so please refer to :doc:`../applications/index` for details.

 By checking **Pretrained Net**, weights from a neural network trained on imagenet data set are used.
 Using pretrained weights might decrease the training time and data needed for convergence.
-Some paramters are fixed (e.g. input channels) when using a pretrained network.
+Some paramters are fixed (e.g. input channels or preprocessing) when using a pretrained network.

 Training Parameter